Lineblocs/site/app/docs/quickstarts/call-queues.md

 ## Max Queue Wait Time

-Max queue wait time allow you to adjust how long a caller can wait in the call queue before either terminating the call, or going to an alternate destination.
+Max queue wait time allow you to adjust how long a caller can wait in the call queue before either terminating the call or going to an alternate destination.

 By default the max queue wait time is set to 60 seconds.